weecology/DeepForest/docs/getting_started.md

 DeepForest is a python package for training and predicting individual tree crowns from RGB imagery.

 # How does it work?
 DeepForest uses deep learning object detection networks to predict bounding boxes corresponding to individual trees in RGB imagery.
-DeepForest is built on top of the keras-retinanet () package and designed to make training models for tree detection simpler.
+DeepForest is built on a fork of the [keras-retinanet](https://github.com/fizyr/keras-retinanet) package and designed to make training models for tree detection simpler.

 # Prebuilt models

-DeepForest has a prebuilt model trained on data from 21 sites from the National Ecological Observation Network ().
-The prebuilt model uses a semi-supervised approach in which annotations are generated using unsupervised tree detection algorithms, followed by hand annotations of RGB imagery.
+DeepForest has a prebuilt model trained on data from 24 sites from the National Ecological Observation Network (https://www.neonscience.org/field-sites/field-sites-map).
+The prebuilt model uses a semi-supervised approach in which millions of moderate quality annotations are generated using a LiDAR unsupervised tree detection algorithm, followed by hand-annotations of RGB imagery from select sites.
 For more details on the modeling approach see

 Weinstein, B.G.; Marconi, S.; Bohlman, S.; Zare, A.; White, E. Individual Tree-Crown Detection in RGB Imagery Using Semi-Supervised Deep Learning Neural Networks.
 Remote Sens.
 2019, 11, 1309. https://www.mdpi.com/2072-4292/11/11/1309